Water. It’s something you use every single day. For something that’s so important, shouldn’t you know what’s in it?

 Well Water Testing

-Your local Culligan Man can identify well water issues and determine how often your well water should be tested.
+Your local Culligan Water Expert can identify well water issues and determine how often your well water should be tested.
 Typically, Culligan and the EPA advise testing well water yearly for coliform bacteria, nitrates, total dissolved solids, and pH levels with additional testing every two to three years for tannins, hardness, chloride, sulfate, alkalinity, iron, and copper.

 Certain symptoms of problem water are obvious – poor taste, bad smell, cloudy appearance, residue, and hard water stains.
 But other aspects of problem water don’t necessarily make themselves known – arsenic, copper, lead, E.coli, radon, and other microscopic bacteria – which is why it’s important to have your well water tested regularly.